By addressing the housing needs of veterans and their families, cities are pioneering ways to meet similar needs of other special populations.

 Philanthropic supporters such as The Home Depot Foundation and Funders Together to End Homelessness are key allies in local efforts as well.

 Efforts to support veterans should not end at housing.
-To jumpstart your understanding of local level veteran services, NLC maintains basic overviews of the full range of resources available to communities from national organizations.
+To jumpstart your understanding of local level veteran services, NLC offers overviews of the full range of resources available to communities from national organizations.

 For more insight into local level resources, you may start by reaching out to your local veterans service officer to learn the "who's who" of veteran services in your area.
 Your county may also consider developing a customizable Network of Care database, which provides a highly organized and searchable directory of local resources available to veterans and other special populations (the website is developed in partnership with counties for a fee).